-From 2000 to 2006, as TVO’s Creative Head of Network Programming, Buttignol was responsible for re-branding Ontario’s public broadcaster and significantly increasing ratings and revenues.
-Concurrently, he was the Executive Producer of Saturday Night at the Movies, the international documentary series Human Edge, and the HBO special Before Their Time.
-During his tenure as TVO’s Commissioning Editor and Creative Head of Independent Production from 1993 to 2006, Buttignol founded The View From Here, a multi-award-winning series than ran for fourteen seasons on the network.
-His internationally heralded commissions include feature documentaries such as The Corporation; Manufactured Landscapes; Dying at Grace; The Bodybuilder and I; McLuhan’s Wake; Bret the Hitman Hart; The Champagne Safari; Emmy winner Let it Come Down: The Life of Paul Bowles; and Oscar-nominated Hardwood.
-Commissioned series include Diamond Road; Black Coffee; Empire of the Word; Blood and Belonging; Korea, the Unfinished War; The War of 1812; and Emmy and Grammy-winner Yo-Yo Ma: Inspired by Bach.
+From 2000 to 2006, Buttignol worked as TVO’s Creative Head of Network Programming, responsible for re-branding Ontario’s public broadcaster and significantly increasing audiences and revenues.
+Concurrently, he was the Executive Producer of Saturday Night at the Movies, the international documentary series Human Edge; and the HBO special Before Their Time.
+As TVO’s Commissioning Editor and Creative Head of Independent Production from 1993 to 2006, Buttignol founded The View From Here, an award-winning documentary series that ran for fourteen seasons.
+His internationally heralded commissions included feature documentaries: The Corporation; Manufactured Landscapes; Allan King’s Dying at Grace; The Bodybuilder and I; McLuhan’s Wake; Bret the Hitman Hart; The Champagne Safari; Emmy winner Let it Come Down: The Life of Paul Bowles; and Oscar-nominated Hardwood.
+Commissioned series include Diamond Road; Black Coffee; Michael Ignatieff’s Blood and Belonging; Korea, the Unfinished War; The War of 1812; and Emmy and Grammy-winner Yo-Yo Ma: Inspired by Bach.

-From 1975 to 1993, Buttignol worked as an independent writer, director and producer of documentaries, children’s series, and commercials.
-His programs have appeared on A&E, Bravo, CBC, Channel 4, Discovery, Global and PBS.
-Titles include Alan Bean: Art Off This Earth; The Dairy; Jack Bush; Neon: An Electric Memoir; The SpaceWatch Club; Soviet Space: The Secret Designer; and the multi-screen Ontario Place installation Inward Passage.
+From 1975 to 1993, Buttignol worked as an independent writer, director and producer of documentaries and children’s series that were broadcast by A&E, Bravo, CBC, Channel 4 (UK), Discovery, Global, The History Channel, and PBS.
+Titles include Alan Bean: Art Off This Earth; The Dairy; Jack Bush; Neon: An Electric Memoir; Shipyard; The SpaceWatch Club; Soviet Space: The Secret Designer; and the multi-screen Ontario Place installation Inward Passage.
 In 1979, Buttignol founded Rudy Inc. with partnerships in Houston and Moscow.

-In 1983-84, concurrent with his work as a producer, Buttignol served as an instructor at the Ontario College of Art & Design for three semesters, and as the administrator of a producer’s assistance program at the National Film Board of Canada.
+In 1983-84, Buttignol served as part-time instructor at the Ontario College of Art & Design; and as administrator of the producer’s assistance program at the National Film Board of Canada.
 In 1984, he spent two months in Bangladesh documenting health and literacy initiatives for a Canadian NGO.
 He has served as a tutor at the Berlin/Munich-based Documentary Campus Masterschool (2001-2016), and was on the advisory council of the European Media Management Academy in Strasbourg.
 Buttignol has also moderated financing forums in Amsterdam, Bangkok, Chengdu, Kuala Lumpur, La Rochelle, Leipzig, Seoul, Tokyo, Toronto and Xiamen.